How Much Does a Concrete Slab Cost in 2024?

 Photo: Kwangmoozaa / iStock / Getty Images Plus / Getty Images

-Take a look at the wide array of concrete types you have for your project.
+Take a look at the wide array of concrete types available for your project.

 Modern concrete: It's the standard type of concrete for most residential projects, including driveways, patios, and sidewalks.
 It's a basic mix of cement, aggregate, and water that cures over several days to form a strong foundation.
 However, your concrete contractor may recommend other types of concrete depending on your project.